puzl-cloud/hasura-metadata-patcher/readme.md

 ```

 then:
-1. All the event triggers for all the tables in `dev_metadata.json` will be removed.
+1. All the event triggers for all the tables from `dev_metadata.json` will be removed.
 2. New event triggers from `prod_metadata.json` will be inserted instead.
 3. All the other metadata from `dev_metadata.json` remains untouched and the result metadata goes to `out.json`.